ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/intro.rst

 Benchmark for auditing and remediation of system security.
 Our MPG_ Ansible_ roles can be applied to systems to improve security posture, meet compliance requirements, and deploy without disruption after due diligence.
-Security hardening is achieved through the use of industry-recognized benchmarks CIS_ and DISA_ STIG_, which provide open source licensed configurations to bring systems into security compliance.
+Security hardening is achieved through the use of industry-recognized benchmarks CIS_ and DISA_ STIG_, which provide open-source licensed configurations to bring systems into security compliance.
 The content delivered consists of an audit component based on GOSS_ that scans a host for compliance and a remediate component that can be run centrally using an **Ansible Deployment Server** to bring host(s) into compliance.
-Our open source development/release process composes of MPG_'s Ansible-Lockdown GitHub_ main/devel branches and ansible-galaxy_ updates that aligned with new benchmark versions.
+Our open-source development/release process composes of MPG_'s Ansible-Lockdown GitHub_ main/devel branches and ansible-galaxy_ updates that aligned with new benchmark versions.